cedx/reverse-proxy/doc/index.md

-# Reverse-Proxy.js
+# Reverse Proxy

 ## Simple reverse proxy server
 Let's suppose you were running multiple HTTP application servers, but you only wanted to expose one machine to the Internet.
-You could setup **Reverse-Proxy.js** on that one machine and then reverse-proxy the incoming HTTP requests to locally running services which were not exposed to the outside network.
+You could setup **Reverse Proxy** on that one machine and then reverse-proxy the incoming HTTP requests to locally running services which were not exposed to the outside network.

 !!! info
-    Reverse-Proxy.js is based on the [Nodejitsu HTTP Proxy](https://github.com/nodejitsu/node-http-proxy) project.
+    Reverse Proxy is based on the [Nodejitsu HTTP Proxy](https://github.com/nodejitsu/node-http-proxy) project.
     If you need advanced features not provided by this application, you should consider using the [`http-proxy`](https://www.npmjs.com/package/http-proxy) package directly.

 ## Features